NachoColl/blockchain-web-services/docs/index.md

 <p align="center" style="padding-bottom:10px; padding-top:20px;">
   <img src="img/Real-TimeFees4Customer.jpeg" /><br/>
-  <strong>Figure 5.
-Customers managing Fees to call Smart Contracts.</strong>
+  Figure 5.
+Customers managing Fees to call Smart Contracts.
 </p>

 Blockchain Web Services implements an innovative approach: the platform trades with any required funding in real-time, so users do not have to deal with it.

 <p align="center" style="padding-bottom:10px; padding-top:20px;">
   <img src="img/Real-TimeFees.jpeg" /><br/>
-  <strong>Figure 6.
-Fees trading and Blockchain Web Services token circular economy.</strong>
+  Figure 6.
+Fees trading and Blockchain Web Services token circular economy.
 </p>

 Blockchain Web Services customers pay a bill at the end of the period as they currently do when utilizing any other online service or API.